naraengk/MatchMind26/README.md

 The website is plain HTML, CSS, and JavaScript kept in `src/wc26_predictor/api/web/`:

-- `index.html` — the page layout
+- `index.html`, the page layout
-- `styles.css` — all of the styling
+- `styles.css`, all of the styling
-- `app.js` — fetches data from the API and builds each view
+- `app.js`, fetches data from the API and builds each view

 FastAPI serves `index.html` at `/`, serves the CSS and JS from `/static`, and exposes the prediction and tournament data as JSON.
 So one server runs both the site and the API.